1759-09-10 - Battle of Pondicherry

 Prelude to the Battle

-In September 1758, the squadron of the French chef d'escadre Anne Antoine comte d'Aché had left India and retired to Île de France (actual Mauritius) where it had been reinforced by 3 ships of the line and several French East India Company's ships.
+In September 1758, the squadron of the French Chef d'escadre Anne Antoine Comte d'Aché had left India and retired to Île de France (present-day Mauritius) where it had been reinforced by 3 ships of the line and several French East India Company's ships.

-On April 7, vice-admiral George Pocock, who had refitted his squadron at Bombay (actual Mumbai), sailed for the coast of Coromandel, endeavouring to get thither in advance of the French fleet, which was expected back from Île de France.
+On April 7, Vice-Admiral George Pocock, who had refitted his squadron at Bombay (present-day Mumbai), sailed for the Coast of Coromandel, endeavouring to get thither in advance of the French fleet, which was expected back from Île de France.
 He succeeded in this object and then cruised to intercept the enemy.